jennguyen1/nhuyhoa/_posts/2015-10-23-OLS-Intervals.md

 We can also do this in R: `predict(object, newdata, interval = "confidence")`

 # Prediction Intervals
-If we want to predict new values, we incur additional error.
+If we want to predict new values, we incur additional error. <br>
 $$ Y_0 = x'_0\beta + \epsilon_0 $$

 We assume that $$ e_0 $$ ~ $$ N(0, \sigma^2) $$ and $$ e_0 \perp \hat{Y}_0 $$
 Let $$ x'_0 = (1, x_{00}, ..., x_{0p}) $$

-The expected value of Y is
+The expected value of Y is <br>
 $$ E(Y) = \hat{Y}_0 + 0 = x'_0\hat{\beta} $$

 The variance of our estimate is